britzl/defads/README.md

 Where `apikey` corresponds to the Giftgaming API key as shown in the Giftgaming dashboard.

+You can also prefetch a GiftGaming ad and get a callback when the ad is available:

+	msg.post("url_to_giftgaming_go", "prefetch", { apikey = "12345abcde", test = false })

+This will post either a `prefetch_ok` or `prefetch_failed` message back to the sender.
+If `prefetch_ok` is received there's a 30 second window to post a `show` message as seen above to show the prefetched ad.

 ## Callbacks
 When an ad is closed it will post an `ad_closed` message back to the game object which posted the show message, as described above.
 If something goes wrong while showing the ad an `ad_error` message will be posted instead.